-

 Would you like to experience the sharpness of handcrafted knives from Sakai City, used by 98% of Japanese chefs?

-With our exclusive partnership with Shiroyama Japanese Knife Manufacturing, we offer top-quality knives, free Honbazuke, a protective Saya, and after-sales services for long-term confidence.
+Through our exclusive partnership with Shiroyama Knife Workshop, we bring you top-quality knives.
+In addition, we offer free Honbazuke sharpening, a protective Saya, and paid after-sales services to ensure long-term confidence.

 KIREAJI's Three Promises to You